lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \subsection{Practical Approaches}

+\slidesincremental{* Keep humans on the hook: attribution and authorship.
+* Make delegation conditional: be conscious about what is automated
+* Teach critical engagement: understand how the tools what and their limitations }

 \notes{We should not treat AI as a creative agent.
 It is an *infrastructure*, like the printing press or the camera before it.
 We need to: